The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading exponentiation: an appetizer

 In summary the classical, or \emph{eikonal}, limit requires $G_D s \,b^{4-D}\gg\hbar$ so the full amplitude oscillates infinitely rapidly as intuitively should be the case.
 By further taking the near-forward $q \ll \sqrt s$ or large-distance $b \sqrt s \gg \hbar $ limit, we can make the problem tractable, so the regime of interest for our analysis is specified by the following hierarchy of length scales

-where $\frac{\hbar}{\sqrt{b}}$ plays the role of a quantum wavelength and $G_D\sqrt s \, b^{4-D}$ is the effective size of the curvature that characterizes the colliding objects.
+where $\frac{\hbar}{\sqrt{s}}$ plays the role of a quantum wavelength and $G_D\sqrt s \, b^{4-D}$ is the effective size of the curvature that characterizes the colliding objects.
 In the leading-order large $b$ approximation the full classical amplitude can be approximated by \eqref{1+iAgrav} and \eqref{eq:leik} which as we saw follows from the resummation of ladder diagrams.
+The physically relevant $D=4$ of \eqref{hscales} is thus somewhat special, because the eikonal phase develops a $b$-independent infrared (IR) divergence: the combination $G_D \sqrt s$ coincides with (one half) the Schwarzschild radius of a black-hole of mass $\sqrt s$ and, from the finite part of the eikonal, one can read the effective size $G\sqrt{s}\,\log(b\mu)$ to be used in $D=4$ version of~\eqref{hscales}.
+It is natural to identify the IR cutoff $\mu$ with the inverse of the distance $r$ between the binary and a far-away observer.

 In the regime~\eqref{hscales}, it is indeed natural to take the impact parameter $b$ and the energy $\sqrt{s}$ (or a length scale $R$, defined in analogy with the Schwarzschild radius by $R^{D-3}=G_D\sqrt{s}$) as the classical quantities characterizing the collision.
 In terms of these variables the leading eikonal is given by: